cssmillie/ulcerative_colitis/README.md

 - train.Imm.seur.rds

 5. After everything has been downloaded into the same directory ("ulcerative_colitis"), you can follow the code example in the "run.r" script.
+This takes you through the steps of the analysis pipeline, including cell clustering, ambient RNA detection, estimating significant changes in cell frequencies with disease, and performing differential expression tests.